tetricky/podman-pgdump/README.md

 # podman-pgdump

-A simple bash script to dump all postgresql databases in a running podman container and send ntfy notifications. pg_dumpall_ntfy.sh
+A simple bash script to dump all postgresql databases in a running podman container and send ntfy notifications.
+This should also work with docker, just replace `podman` with `docker` in the script (untested). pg_dumpall_ntfy.sh

 ## Usage

 The script does not do comprehensive checking, but can be run manually or automated (eg CRON).
 I use this script to do database dumps on an independent schedule, and to place the backups in a directory that is subsequently backed up (I use [docker-borgmatic](https://github.com/borgmatic-collective/docker-borgmatic) in a podman pod).
 Setting a suitable retention (automation interval, plus `BACKUP_ROTATE` setting) allows for multiple database dumps to be retained per backup run.
+Requires adding appropriate specific settings to the environment variables listed at the head of the script.

 ## Important note